Overview

 }

-Learn more about how status codes work in psychic controllers by visiting our status code guides.
+Learn more about how status codes work in Psychic controllers by visiting the status code guides.

-Psychic Controllers contains powerful bindings to openapi through the usage of the @OpenAPI decorator.
-This enables you to automatically generate openapi documents based on the shape of your models.
-The below example will auto-generate an openapi document with an array of serialized Places as the response body for this endpoint.
+Psychic Controllers contains powerful bindings to OpenAPI through the usage of the @OpenAPI decorator.
+This enables you to automatically generate OpenAPI documents based on the shape of your models.
+The below example will auto-generate an OpenAPI document with an array of serialized Place models as the response body for this endpoint:

 import { OpenAPI } from '@rvoh/psychic'